 📢 News!

-Submit an Agent 🤖 Play Online 🌐 Play In Person 🎲
+Submit an Agent 🤖 Play the Game 🌐

 Design, develop and train AI agents that can play the game.
-Play the game online at multiple virtual match-making event.
-Sign up for the in-person hackathon and play the game in person.
+Play the game at your pace or attend multiple matchmaking event.

-Welcome to the first Dice Adventure Human-AI Teaming Competition!
-We are selected as one of the game-AI competitions hosted at 2024 Conference on Games.
+Welcome to the second Dice Adventure Human-AI Teaming Competition!
+We ran the first iteration of the competition in 2024 as one of the game-AI competitions hosted at 2024 Conference on Games and we are returning this year.
 In this competition, we are using an in-house developed game called Dice Adventure as the environment and encourage participants to explore human-AI teaming effects.
 Dice Adventure is a multi-player turn-based dungeon crawling game that takes three players to play.
 Detailed information on game rules, game tutorial and frequently asked questions can be found at Game page.

 The following video provides an overview to the competition tracks, rules, short game tutorial and information on setting up the training environment.
 We hope to bring exciting experiences to the participants and exploring critical human-AI teaming questions to gain a better understanding in team communication, coordination, and adaptation.